Optimizing Multi-level Magic State Factories for Fault-Tolerant Quantum Architectures: Introduction

+Fault-tolerant compilation of quantum algorithms is especially more complicated than that of classical computer programs because the final physical circuit depends on the specific noise characteristics of a quantum processing unit (QPU).
+This information is required to decide the types and distances of error correcting codes used, and to thereby estimate the fidelities of various fault-tolerant protocols performed during the computation.
+Since utility-scale computations may require $10^6$--$10^{12}$ non-Clifford operations performed during several days or even months on complex and expensive fault-tolerant quantum computing (FTQC) stacks, it is crucial to minimize the overhead of fault tolerance while bounding the accumulated errors of logical operations with high confidence.

+In this paper, we provide a systematic approach to optimizing the design and sizes of various zones of a modular FTQC architecture.
+We call this procedure the \emph{assembly} of an FTQC program, which has been previously compiled from a higher-level programming environment to a quantum assembly or intermediate-representation (IR) language (such as QASM~\cite {cross2022openqasm} and QIR~\cite{qir2024}).
+The key idea is to determine the size of each FTQC architecture zone by choosing the number of FTQC protocol units (e.g., 15:1 magic state distillation units, or the like) in that zone in such a way that the supply and demand of quantum states between the interconnected zones are balanced.
+This balance can be broken if a smaller total number of physical qubits or a faster execution time is desired.

-We present a framework for constructing flexible varieties of FTQC architectures in a modular fashion by allocating dedicated zones across a 2D physical qubit layout for the execution of specific fault-tolerant protocols.
+We first present a framework for constructing flexible varieties of FTQC architectures in a modular fashion by allocating dedicated zones across a 2D physical qubit layout for the execution of specific fault-tolerant protocols.
 To this end, we view FTQC as the continual production and consumption of various types of expensive quantum resources, such as the production of lower-fidelity logical $\ket{T}$ or $\ket{CCZ}$ states in one zone and their consumption in another zone for obtaining higher-fidelity magic states via a distillation protocol~\citep{Gidney_2019_CCZ_distill}.
-We consider rotated surface codes as the typical choice of quantum error correction (QEC) codes, and rely on lattice surgery for the execution of entangling gates and seamless routing and teleportation of quantum information across a \textit{quantum bus}~\citep {silva2024multi, litinski2018game}.
+We use rotated surface codes as the typical choice of quantum error correction (QEC) codes, and rely on lattice surgery for the execution of entangling gates and routing of quantum information across a \textit{quantum bus}~\citep {silva2024multi, litinski2018game}.
+We also introduce \emph{buffer registers} between the zones to faciliate asynchronous operation of interconnected zones.
+Such asynchronous operations are caused by differences in logical cycle times across the architecture and the stochastic nature of magic state distillation.
+The buffer registers ensure that the quantum computer operates in a long-term steady state, and reduce the chance of execution-time halting.
+Newly produced resources in one zone are stored and fault-tolerantly maintained via continued stabilizer measurements and decoding (quantum memory) in the buffers until their consumption in a subsequent zone.
+One or many terminal \textit {core processors} consume the final highest-fidelity resources to perform the logical gates of the quantum program.
+We refer the reader to \cref{sec:architecture} and \cref{fig:core_area,fig:magic_state_factory} for further details on the proposed architecture.